I write..... occasionally

-In order to help you with this decision, here I outline some of the ways in which psychotherapy and counselling is known to have helped, and also some of the components of psychotherapy and counselling that are known to contribute to a successful outcome.
+However, if you are considering beginning therapy it can be helpful to look at some of the ways in which psychotherapy and counselling is known to have helped, and also some of the components of psychotherapy and counselling that are known to contribute to a successful outcome.

 Ways in Which Psychotherapy and Counselling Are Known to Be Helpful

-First, I list a number of typical ways in which psychotherapy is known to be helpful.
+First, there are a number of typical ways in which psychotherapy is known to be helpful.
 Perhaps items in this list are similar to the kinds of help you feel you need?